Last Updated on August 7th, 2019

 Furthermore, the process of digestion might similarly be affected by immoderate periods of sitting down.
 Essentially, while you comfortably lounge in a chair, your intestines are not positioned in their natural, downward-pointing manner.
 This disturbance might be impairing the activity of aiding substances like hydrochloric acid, as well as overall digestion.
 The connection to acne?
 All of the nutrients that you might be ingesting with your food in the hopes of relieving your acne (vitamins, zinc, etc.) might actually not be reaching their destinations in the best possible way.

 Yet another way in which sitting down for a long time may be affecting your skin has to do with mental health.
-It is a well known fact that stress is strongly linked to breakouts, and that exercise marvelously combats stress.
+It is a well known fact that stress is strongly linked to breakouts, and that exercise combats stress7.
 Basically, standing up, moving around and exercising can expertly diminish your cortisol (the stress hormone) and, conversely, up your serotonin levels.
 This way, you would not only feel happier, but you might see a glowing improvement in terms of your complexion.

 Australian scientists found that out of 3000 test subjects, those who sat for only three hours per day were a lot more likely to battle mental issues than those who sat for six hours.
-Another team of researchers studied 9000 females between 50 and 55 years of age.
+Another team of researchers studied8 9000 females between 50 and 55 years of age.
 The experiment concluded that having a daily sitting down time of 7 hours led to nearly double the chance of depression.
 This would make these individuals twice more stressed than their more energetic counterparts – and a twice higher risk of recurring acne.

 If you happen to be unconditionally required to sit down for long periods of time per week, as pertaining to your job, etc, then an easier solution presents itself in the form of simply switching up your posture.
 Studies have found that slouching and keeping your hands and feet close to your body while you sit can lead to even higher levels of stress than mere sitting.
 On the other hand, sitting in a more confident position, with a straight back and a puffed out chest, can bring about a testosterone rise of 20 percent and a cortisol decrease of 25 percent.
 We bet you are already trying it out as you are reading this article!